 The properties panel or property inspector, provides a set of behavior tools for sound Objects, as well as input events.

-The property inspector is the right panel in Studio.
+The property inspector is the right panel in Spatial Studio.
 There are four distinct property inspector views: Object Properties, Soundset Properties, Scene & Object Properties and Input Events.

 Select any part of a Scene, Object or soundset to open the appropriate property inspector.

 Click the name or title of the Scene.
 The default name is Scene.
 You can also view and edit the properties of the Scene itself by clicking on the Scene Object on the canvas.
 The property inspector will display a panel to edit features of your scene.

 Once you add an Object to your Scene, select the Object from the scene list or canvas to display the Object Properties.
 The items listed in the properties inspector are behaviors and effects for the highlighted object(s).

 Once you add a soundset to your Scene, select the soundset from the scene list to display the Soundset Properties.
 The items listed are behaviors and effects for the highlighted soundset(s).

 Input Event Properties

 Click on the Input Event tab.
 Add an input event to the Scene in order to display the properties view.